SoftwareOrgMx/mikrotik-java/README.md

 ![Java CI with Maven](https://github.com/GideonLeGrange/mikrotik-java/workflows/Java%20CI%20with%20Maven/badge.svg)

-**The current stable version is 3.0.7**
+**The current stable version is 3.0.8**

-Version 3.0.7 fixes nested expressions when constructing complex queries using `and` and `or` expressions.
-See [#72](https://github.com/GideonLeGrange/mikrotik-java/issues/72) for more information
+Version 3.0.8 fixes a null pointer error

 ### Changes in version 3.0: